Ogu-99/RouteEdit/README.md

 for modifying it.

 See https://horizon.miraheze.org/wiki/Editing_the_Original_Maps
-for a thorough documentation of the NSMWBWii retail world map system.
+for a thorough documentation of the NSMBWii retail world map system.

 ### Requirements
 * Python3